aptech/docs/docs/data-management/data-sampling.rst

 Drawing a random sample from a dataset
 ------------------------------------------
-The :func:`exctSmple` procedure draws a sample with replacement from an existing data file and saves the result as a new data file.
+The :func:`exctSmpl` procedure draws a sample with replacement from an existing data file and saves the result as a new data file.
 Neither the data file drawn from nor the new sample created are saved in the GAUSS workspace.

-The :func:`exctSmple` procedure has returns the number of rows in the new data file OR an error code.
+The :func:`exctSmpl` procedure has returns the number of rows in the new data file OR an error code.

 Example: Sample from credit.dat data file
 +++++++++++++++++++++++++++++++++++++++++++